edi33416/DSS-gh-pages/refs/pull/25/merge/d-attributes/fattr.md

 Even if the intention is to only call it in safe ways, the compiler will not prevent unsafe usage by others.
 In our case, `safeRead` should be fine to call from any `@safe` context, so it's a great candidate for the `@trusted` attribute.

+### Practice

-*Practice*: Navigate to the `demo/trusted` directory.
+1. Navigate to the `demo/trusted` directory.
 Inspect the source file.
 Compile and run the code.

-1. Is this code safe?
+- Is this code safe?
 Why?
-2. Apply `@safe` to the main function.
+- Apply `@safe` to the main function.
 What happens?
 Why?
-3. Move the `read` line in a new function, `safeRead`, that will be marked as `@trusted`.
+- Move the `read` line in a new function, `safeRead`, that will be marked as `@trusted`.

-*Practice*: Navigate to the `demo/template-inference` directory.
+2. Navigate to the `demo/template-inference` directory.
 Inspect the source file.
 Compile and run the code.

-1. Add the `@safe` attribute to the main function.
+- Add the `@safe` attribute to the main function.
-2. How do you explain the result?
+- How do you explain the result?
-3. Why isn't the compiler complaining for the second invocation of func?
+- Why isn't the compiler complaining for the second invocation of func?

 ### `@system`

 `@system` is the default safety attribute for functions and it implies that no automatic safety checks are performed.

+### Practice

-*Practice*: Navigate to `demo/all-attributes`.
+1. Navigate to `demo/all-attributes`.
 Edit the code so as to compile.

 ## Acknowledgement